j1ggl3s/alpha_pool_pearl_dashboard/README.md

 Open your Command Prompt or Terminal and run the following command to allow Python to communicate with Nvidia hardware:

+TIP:  If you hold shift then right-click in an empty space in the directory, without a file selected, you will get extra commands.
+Choose Open PowerShell Window here.

 `pip install nvidia-ml-py`

 ### Step Three: Download File & Configure Your Settings